frankframework/frank-manual/docs/source/gettingStarted/horizonsValidateBooking.rst

       This schema does not check all possible requirements for a booking to be valid.
 It does not check that the start date of a visit is before its end date.
 More advanced checks are possible, but then you need features that are new in XML Schema version 1.1.
 These features are explained at https://www.altova.com/blog/what-s-new-in-xml-schema-11/.
 The Frank!Framework supports XML Schema 1.1, but you need a commercial text editor to use the new features.
 With a free text editor, you will not have syntax checking while working on your advanced XSD file.

-      To have syntax checking as explained at the end of section :ref:`configurationSyntaxChecking` with a free text exitor, you have to stick to XML Schema version 1.0.
+      To have syntax checking with a free text exitor, you have to stick to XML Schema version 1.0.
 We do so in this tutorial.

 #.
 We will write our adapter in its own file that will be named ``ConfigurationIngestBooking.xml``.
 The Frank!Framework will read file ``Configuration.xml``, so that file needs to include ``ConfigurationIngestBooking.xml``.
 Please open ``NewHorizons/Configuration.xml`` and update it as shown: